 ET works best if everyone helps out.
-It is tiring for everyone (especially the instructors), but the more that we work together the easier it is.
+It is tiring for everyone (especially the instructors), but the more that we work together, the easier it is.

 Everyone should be on the beach in the morning to unload the kit van and at the end of the day to unload it.
 Handling the boat on the beach is also much easier with lots of people.
-You should assume that the Dive Marshall (DM) wishes you to stay in your suit to be ready to help unless they say otherwise.
+You should assume that the Dive Manager (DM) wishes you to stay in your suit to be ready to help unless they say otherwise.
 The same goes for helping people in and out of the water.

 As soon as you return from a dive, break your kit up and either put your tank in the relevant pile (if it has some air left) or take it over to be filled, bringing full ones back.

 If you go to get food, let the Dive Manager or their assistant know that you are going so that they can get you if they need you.
 They need to know where you are at all times.
 Even having asked the DM if you can go for food, it is a good idea to put a note on the blackboard saying where you have gone.

 And be ready ahead of time, or the boat will leave without you.
 The overall plan, times of waves, what dive you are doing, who you are doing it with, or what job you have if you’re not diving will be on the blackboard, which will look something like the table below.
 If you are unsure when you are next diving, ask the Dive Manager.

 - 6.45 (Varies slightly day to day) Get woken up by the Dive Manager or their assistant banging on the caravan door.

 - 8.00 Arrive and unpack the kit van, put tanks in for filling if not done the night before.
 Everyone helps.
 Brief on the day’s diving by the Dive Manager.

 - 9.00 Dive Wave 1– a mix of shore and boat diving.

 - 10.00 Get back from dive.
 Break up kit and put tanks in the pile or for filling if needed and collect more tanks.
 Have a drink and a snack.